Just the BEST and easiest recipe for vegetable pasties – cheat your way to amazingly tasty vegetarian pasties that everyone will just love.

 How to make vegetable pasties

 I must admit I am a little bit of a cheat when it comes to making them though… the pastry.
 I never ever make pastry.
 I make rubbish pastry, it makes me so cross to ruin perfectly good meals with my substandard rubbish pastry it makes much more sense for me to buy it ready to roll (and yes, lazily sometimes even already rolled).
 The time and effort it saves me make it entirely worthwhile.
 I like the Jus-Rol ready to roll shortcrust for making pasties – one block makes me 6 pasties and a tray full of tiny star shaped jam tarts from the scraps – so I still get to feel all homemakerish but with no effort at all.
 That makes it win-win I’d say.

+Traditionally the root vegetables used in pasties is swede and potatoes but I skip the swede for our vegetarian version.
 For these super quick pasties I just do a plain vegetable and cheese filling – being a mum I am always conscious of making sure the children do eat their 5-a-day so I do try to sneak a few peas in too… The filling is really easy to make and only uses potatoes, onion, peas, vegetable stock, cheddar cheese and salt & pepper.
 I usually make double filling and freeze half to use another day – just a little time saving trick.
 If you are planning on freezing half the mixture – take it out before you add the cheese.

 The children do like pasties for packed lunches which works out well and is a nice alternative to taking sandwiches.
 I like to eat my pasty outside in the garden for lunch, sat in the sun under the blossom tree with no intention of going anywhere in a hurry.
-Yes… pasties like being outside!
+Yes… our Cornish vegetable pasties like being outside!

 Tasty, quick and easy vegetable pasties - great in lunchboxes.

 - 500g pack of ready to roll shortcrust pastry